 A minor one between Sting fans: which Sting is better: Surfer or Crow?
 (Almost everyone dislikes Wolfpac and Joker Sting) The casual fans prefer Crow Sting because he had a better look and character, but most smarks prefer Surfer Sting because he put on better matches.

-For details, the late 2008 turn to join the Main Event Mafia was a matter of spreading his message of respect, which he knew they would initially embrace before eventually turning against him.
+Designated Villain: Had two brief heel runs in TNA which turned out to be exactly this.
+The late 2008 turn to join the Main Event Mafia was a matter of spreading his message of respect, which he knew they would initially embrace before eventually turning against him.
 The early 2010 turn happened because he knew Hogan was Evil All Along but also that nobody would ever listen long enough to see it.

 Dork Age: His time in the NWO Wolfpac in mid-1998.
 Lobster makeup, stupid NWO catchphrases, just took away from his mystique and was a total negation of everything he had worked so hard to build over the previous two years.